yambo-code/yambopy/docs/source/tutorial.rst

 1. Relevant parameters for the convergence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To calculate the Bethe-Salpeter Kernel we need to first calculate the dielectric screening and then the screened coulomb interaction matrix elements.
+To calculate the Bethe-Salpeter Kernel we need to first calculate the static dielectric screening and then the screened coulomb interaction matrix elements.
-The relevant parameters for the two stages are:
+The relevant convergence parameters for these two stages are:

 **a.
 Static dielectric function**

     ``FFTGvecs``: number of planewaves to include.
-This can in general be smaller than the number of planewaves used to calculate the density in the self-consistency cycle.
-A typical good value is around 30Ry (system dependent and hwnce should be always checked).
+Can be smaller than the number of planewaves in the self-consistency cycle.
+A typical good value is around 30 Ry (should always be checked!).

     ``BndsRnXs``: number of bands to calculate the screening.
-In general a very high number of bands is needed to reach convergence.
+A very high number of bands is needed.

-    ``NGsBlkXs``: number of components for the local fields .
-This averages the value of the dielectric screening over a number of periodic copies of the unit cell.
-This parameters greatly increases the cost of the calculation and hence should be increased slowly.
-A typical good value is 2Ry (highly system dependent!).
+    ``NGsBlkXs``: number of components for the local fields.
+Averages the value of the dielectric screening over a number of periodic copies of the unit cell.
+This parameter increases greatly increases the cost of the calculation and hence should be increased slowly.
+A typical good value is 2 Ry.

-To run the calculation do:
+To run these calculations, you need to have calculated the scf and nscf with quantum espresso:

 .. code-block:: bash

+    python gs_bn.py -s -n

+Once that is done, you can run:

     python bse_conv_bn.py -r -e

-Once the parameters are converged you can save the dielectric screening databases ``ndb.em1s*`` and re-use them in the subsequent calculations.
+Once the parameters are converged, you can run a calculation with these converged parameters and save the dielectric screening databases ``ndb.em1s*`` for re-use them in the subsequent calculations.
-To do so you can, for example, copy it to the SAVE folder.
+For that you can copy these files to the SAVE folder.
 This is done in the ``run`` function inside the ``bse_conv_bn.py`` file.
-``yambo`` will only re-calculate if it does not find the databases or some parameter has changed.
+``yambo`` will only re-calculate any database if it does not find it or some parameter has changed.

 Once the calculation is done you can plot the static dielectric function as a function of q points: